 - EMEs should use the current threats of shadow banking and too-big-to-fail (TBTF) bank fragility to reduce their current dependence on bank credit, which suffers from short-termism and a structural maturity mismatch.
 This can be done through the restructuring of the real sector borrowers, using debt-equity swaps and also promoting the growth of long-term funds and institutional investors, such as pension, insurance and private equity that can inject fresh equity into overleveraged enterprises. - The world needs more equity rather than debt because an overleveraged banking system cannot save an overleveraged real sector.
 Further complex regulation of the banking system is not the answer to deal with TBTF and undercapitalized banking systems.
 The restoration and restructuring of the real sector into well-capitalized sectors with long-term focus on inter-generational and social responsibilities will revive sustainable growth, supported by a financial sector that has short and long-term interests aligned with the real sector. - Because finance is defined by law, it tends to be national-based, increasingly complex, requiring more and more complex regulation that invites more and more regulatory arbitrage and "gaming of the system".
 Inevitably, financial regulation and supervision must aim to reduce such gaming that is neither socially productive nor helpful for financial stability and social equity.
 Difficult issues such as Tobin taxes and competition rules will have to be addressed. - The debt/equity balance can be restored through changing the tax system that currently favors debt instead of equity.
 It can also be made structurally more stable through creation of new equity funds (such as sovereign wealth funds or fund of funds for venture capital) and new types of SME equity markets that focus on raising capital for innovation and for SMEs to thrive.
 Furthermore, debt/equity swaps can be achieved through restructuring of viable but highly leveraged borrowers by banks and specialized institutional frameworks, such as resolution trusts or exit mechanisms. - Financial systems need to be more financially inclusive, and also ameliorate their predatory elements that arise from usury, misselling, market manipulation, fraud and insider trading.
-Much of this will be resolved if financial institutions have higher
+Much of this will be resolved if financial institutions have higher management-ownership and higher capital (via a return to old fashioned merchant-banking that have now been regulated out of existence).

-3 Askari, Hossein, Obiyathulla Ismath Bacha & Abbas Mirakhor.
+&lt;sup>3 Askari, Hossein, Obiyathulla Ismath Bacha & Abbas Mirakhor.
 "Risk Sharing in Corporate and Public Finance: The Contribution of Islamic Finance."
 International Centre for Islamic Finance (INCEIF), 2015, (forthcoming).